 Message from the CEO

-Over the years NGHA demonstrated a strong obligation to improve healthcare delivery by early recognition of the importance of adapting international standards and working effortlessly towards building our capacity for quality improvement and safe patient care.
-NGHA has maintained international accreditation as a result of rooted certainty in their impact on care delivery and as part of our vision, mission and strategic objectives, towards harmless care.
+Over the years MNG-HA has demonstrated a strong obligation to improve the systematic delivery of premium healthcare by early recognition of the importance of researching and adapting international standards while working tirelessly towards building our capacity for quality improvement of safe patient care.
+MNG-HA has maintained international accreditation with recently achieving a high rating score for re-accreditation with JCI.
+This achievement is once again as a result of our vision, mission and our organization’s strategic objectives and goals in the deliverance of safe patient care.

 Dr. Bandar Al Knawy

-On behalf of the Deanship of Postgraduate Education and Academic Affairs and the Organizing Committee, I am greatly honored and pleased to welcome you all to the Patient Safety Forum.
+On behalf of the Deanship of Postgraduate Education and the Organizing Committee, I am greatly honored and pleased to welcome you all to the Patient Safety Forum 2016.

-The success of the first Patient Safety Forum last year is a groundbreaking experience for National Guard.
+The success of Patient Safety Forum last year was a groundbreaking experience for the Ministry of National Guard Health Affairs.
 As we foster on more and continuous patient safety system and education, we are pleased to offer you this conference with the objective to empower healthcare professionals to create a safer environment and to sustain as much as possible a culture of Patient Safety.

-We are extremely pleased that His Royal Highness, Prince Muteb bin Abdullah bin Abdulaziz Al Saud, Minister of the State, a member of the Council of Ministers and Commander of National Guard has honored us with his presence at this meeting.
+We are extremely pleased that His Royal Highness, Prince Muteb bin Abdullah bin Abdulaziz Al Saud, Minister of National Guard Health Affairs has honored us with his presence at this meeting.
 Likewise, we are privileged to have with us a number of distinguished international and local guest faculty from different countries, who are prominent and world leaders in this field.
 They have traveled a long way to share and discuss with us the advances and challenges in the current Patient Safety practices.

 Further, the Deanship of Postgraduate Education is grateful to His Excellency Dr. Bandar Al Knawy, Chief Executive Officer of National Guard Health Affairs and President of King Saud bin Abdulaziz University for Health Sciences who continuously supports our Postgraduate Education programs and training.
 His effort and vision has made tremendous strides in health care practices in the Kingdom of Saudi Arabia and beyond.